 Students are covered by the University's insurance while on placement.
 Host organisations must also hold public liability insurance to the minimum value of \$10 million AUD.

-More information about insurance for students on placement can be found at the University's insurance pages or the College WIL teams.
+More information about insurance for students on placement can be found at the University's insurance pages.

 Intellectual property

 The standard provisions for intellectual property associated with the placement are outlined in the Work Based Learning Agreement.

 Confidentiality